**Updated January 2023**

 So, why is that?
 Why do we go through this same ugly cycle year after year?

-(Speaking of planners, if you are in need of a new planner or supplies, check out the options at the end of the post. . .especially if you like THE best stickers ever and pretty, pretty pens – Sorry, I get a little giddy over planner supplies!!)
+(Just a side note: Speaking of planners, if you are in need of a new planner or supplies, check out the options at the end of the post. . .especially if you like THE best stickers ever and pretty, pretty pens – Sorry, I get a little giddy over planner supplies!
+I just had to share some of my favorite things.)

 Can you relate to this?
 If you would like to change it, read on my friend. . .

-Okay, so I don’t mean to neglect my way out of my resolutions, but the sad reality is that those beautiful resolutions lose their luster in my everyday hustle and bustle.
-They seem unattainable with my hectic schedule, and I usually resolve to just try again next year. . . (cue the sound of a needle scratching across a vinyl record).
+Okay, so I know you don’t mean to neglect your way out of your resolutions, but sadly, those beautiful resolutions lose their luster in the everyday hustle and bustle.
+They seem unattainable with a hectic schedule, and you usually just resolve to try again next year. . . (cue the sound of a needle scratching across a vinyl record).

 In order to stop this crazy, procrastination train, I decided right then and there on that Thursday in that 3rd week of January, that Friday was a new day.
 So, why not begin again in the morning?
 So, on Friday, I began again.